Budapest Travel Guide

 - Do not grab taxis from the street.
 They are notorious for over-charging tourists.

-- Remember to pack a bathing suit (and sandals) if you’re planning on visiting a thermal bath.
+- Remember to pack a bathing suit (and sandals) if you’re planning on visiting a local thermal bath.

 While Hungary is part of the European Union, they do not use euros.
 Good news?
 The Hungarian Forint currency is very favorable to American tourists, which makes it very budget-friendly compared to other European destinations.